by ANEEKA WARD

 One could draw the conclusion that these ingredients are not safe for daily use.
 If we are already vulnerable in certain areas of our body to develop cancer, such as the breasts and testicles, why chance increasing that risk solely to use a product that is convenient and cheap?
 Over the past few years I recall hearing chatter about deodorant being bad for you and linked to cancers, specifically of the breast.
 Yet somehow, I was able to ignore those warnings and continue with my day-to-day activities.
 Reminiscent of smokers seeing warning labels on their boxes and choosing to smoke anyways, we live in ignorant bliss only taking action when a crisis arises.
 Yet, there aren’t any warning labels on our deodorants.
 Would you voluntarily apply toxins directly onto your reproductive tract or organs?
 Some online forums and Men’s Health magazines actually suggest men using aluminum based deodorants and antiperspirants to their buttock and reproductive areas to combat odour and sweating.
 Insert wide-eyed, blank faced emoji here.

-UnderCarriage is aluminum free, scented with essential oils and uses naturally occurring anti-microbial agents to combat odour.
-It comes in three absolutely delicious smelling scents: coconut lime (my personal favourite, it smells tropical!), vanilla, and lavender.
-Each different scent has all of its natural ingredients listed on the bottom of its container.
+Undercarriage is aluminum free, scented with essential oils and uses naturally occurring anti-microbial agents to combat odour.
+It comes in a variety of absolutely delicious smelling scents: coconut lime (my personal favourite, it smells tropical!), vanilla, lavender, wood-zee, gerouli and unscented.
+They also come in two formulas, regular and baking soda free (NO BS).

 - Feeling safe giving this product to their 11 year old son who’s starting to get a little ‘smelly’ but doesn’t want him to start using drugstore deodorant earlier than necessary.

 - Effective against ‘chub-rub’ when placed on the part of their thighs where their thighs normally rub together.